Spelling Rules – Phonics – Vowels – Dyslexia – More!

 Dyslexia Can End

-Dyslexia Ends: Dyslexia in reading, spelling, and in writing letters in reverse ends, after learning to spell and after slowing down to write words slowly.
+Dyslexia Ends: Dyslexia in reading, spelling, and reversing letters ends, after learning to spell and after slowing down to write words slowly.

 Logical Learning Style: Dyslexic persons are not learning disabled; they can learn but their learning style is a logical learning style.
 They can memorize the spelling of words after seeing the logic in the way words are spelled.
 Lee, a sixth grader, could not read or spell words but he learned to spell logically.
 See how Lee Learned to Read in a Week!

-Logical Learners become Poor Spellers: When no logical spelling rules are provided, logical learners are the ones who become poor spellers and soon after that, they are told they have dyslexia.
-Understanding dyslexia is the key to ending it and to preventing it before the 3rd grade!
+Logical Learners become Poor Spellers: When no logical spelling rules are provided, logical learners become poor spellers and soon after that, they are told they have dyslexia.
+Understanding how people get dyslexia is half of the solution to ending it!

 Eleazar Herrera – age 11, grade 6 – Cajon Valley School District, “I was used to reading without looking at the way words are spelled because my other teachers always told me to read fast.
 I thought I could never learn to spell.
 Spelling isn’t as difficult as I thought it was.
 I wish someone had told me about these spelling rules before.”